rochelleechann/Weather-UI/README.md

 # WeatherUi
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
 Project was created to complete a coding assessment assignment during an interview.
+This quick application is using Angular as a front end frame work using Google Cloud Platform and Golang as a backend service.
+You can visit the deployed versions here: https://weather-app-277816.uc.r.appspot.com/

 ## Development server